sotong1337/Ctf-writeups/LagnCrash 3.0/RE/Time Travel/Time Travel.md

 ## Solving

 Since param_5 is already the flag, we do not need to reverse anything.
-Just replicate what the program does to obtain the flag.
+We can simply replicate what the program does to obtain the flag.

 Here is a [sample solve script](assets/solve.py):
 ```py